10 great wine bars in New York 2025

 Address: 24 Harrison Street, New York

 Terroir Tribeca is a wine bar in New York City.
-Made famous by Paul Grieco's amazingly designed and detailed wine lists, this Wine Bar of wine bars continue to excel, always offering troves of interesting wines at good prices.
-Don't go here on dates though as you'll want to spend some time with your nose in the list (and glass).
+Made famous by Paul Grieco's amazingly designed and detailed wine lists, this wine bar of wine bars continues to excel, always offering troves of interesting wines at good prices.
+Don't go here on dates though, as you'll want to spend some time with your nose in the list (and glass).